acrcw/Microservice-spring-boot/readme.md

 # to run the microservices
-go inside each microservice and run the cmd mentioned in readme.md of each microservice this will build a local docker image and then run the docker compose file and the u can use the post man collection to use the api
+go inside each microservice and run the cmd mentioned in readme.md of each microservice this will build a local docker image and then run the docker compose file and then you can use the postman collection to use the acces the api endpoints

 # to run the docker compose file
  docker compose up -d